mariakrol/learn-kotlin-playground/README.md

 * Reporting
 * Custom annotations
 * Reflection
-* Downloadind & Uploadind
+* Downloading & Uploading
-* Treating of emails
+* Email processing
-* Work with cookie
+* Work with cookies

 ## Tasks regarding test architecture
 * Add ability to validate elements, which have to be visible all time, without explicit call